-The Transparency Laws (Law 19/2013 and Catalan Law 19/2014) establish the need for the Public Administrations (AAPP) to create their transparency portals as a tool to make available to the public the active advertising data they provide.
-This data, in accordance with the Laws, must be published periodically, permanently updated, provided and published in a structured way in order to facilitate its identification and research.
+The Transparency Laws (Law 19/2013 and Catalan Law 19/2014) establish the need for Public Administrations (AAPP) to create their transparency portals as a tool to make available to citizens the active advertising data they foresee.
+These data, in accordance with the Laws, must be published periodically, permanently updated, provided and published in a structured way in order to facilitate their identification and research.

-Despite these forecasts, the practice has shown on many occasions that although most public organizations are complying with the provisions of the Transparency Laws, this has not meant achieving a good level of public transparency, given that that in some cases updating the data is an organizational effort that has not been properly planned, and that has led to these portals being publishing notoriously obsolete data.
+Despite these forecasts, practice is showing on many occasions that although the majority of public organizations are complying with the provisions of the Transparency Laws, this fact has not meant the achievement of a good level of public transparency, given that in some cases updating the data involves an organizational effort that has not been properly planned, and that has led to these portals publishing notoriously outdated data.

-Obviously, as long as it is feasible, the best solution to keep the transparency portals permanently up to date will be to automate the active advertising data from the beginning, ie the automated extraction of the indicators from the same administrative file that generates them.
+Obviously, whenever feasible, the best solution to keep transparency portals permanently up-to-date will be the automation of active advertising data from the source, that is, the automated extraction of indicators from the same administrative file that generates them.

-Otherwise, one of the causes of these dysfunctions can be found, most likely, in which some public organizations have not been able to internalize the change of culture that involves the opening of public data in its entirety.
+Otherwise, one of the causes of these dysfunctions can be found, most likely, in the fact that some public organizations have not been able to internalize the change in culture that the opening of public data in its practical entirety entails.

-In this sense, in order to reinforce the transition to this paradigm shift that the culture of transparency implies and that it permeates the whole organization, it is recommended that the obligations of the Transparency Laws regarding the information that is published, s 'incardinate in the normative body of each organization.
+In this sense, to strengthen the transition to this paradigm shift that involves the culture of transparency and for it to permeate the entire organization, it is recommended that the obligations of the Transparency Laws relating to the information that is published, 'incardinin in the normative body of each organization.

-Specifically, this guide should provide for each indicator, both the responsibilities and the frequency of its updating, also indicating whether it is intended to be more comprehensive, what are the individual limits at the time of publication.
+Specifically, this guide should provide for each indicator, both the responsibilities and the frequency of its update, while also indicating if it wants to be more exhaustive, what are the individual limits at the time of its publication.

 Article 6.
 Obligations of transparency

 "1.
-In order to give effect to the principle of transparency, the obligated parties must take the following actions:
+To make the principle of transparency effective, the obliged subjects must take the following actions:

-a) Disseminate public information of general interest in a truthful and objective manner, so that people can know the action and operation of the Public Administration and exercise control over this action.
+a) Disseminate public information of general interest in a truthful and objective manner, so that people can learn about the performance and functioning of the Public Administration and exercise control over this performance.

-b) Ensure that the information referred to in letter a is constantly disseminated and constantly updated, with the express indication of the date on which it was last updated and, if possible, of the date on which it was updated. 'needs to update again.
+b) Guarantee that the information referred to in letter a is constantly disseminated and permanently updated, with the express indication of the date on which it was last updated and, if possible, the date on which 'must update again.

-c) To organize the information in such a way that it is easily accessible and comprehensible to the people and that it facilitates an agile and fast consultation by means of search instruments equipped with the technical characteristics that guarantee it.
+c) Organize the information in a way that is easily accessible and comprehensible for people and that facilitates quick and agile consultation by means of search tools equipped with the technical characteristics that guarantee this.

-d) Arrange the information thematically so that it is easy and intuitive to locate.
-This arrangement must be made, at least, with thematic and chronological criteria, following the comparative document classification table ―if available - and incorporating indexes or reference guides.
+d) Sort the information thematically so that it is easy and intuitive to locate.
+This arrangement must be done, at the very least, with thematic and chronological criteria, following the comparative documentary classification chart - if available - and incorporating indexes or reference guides.

-e) Facilitate the consultation of information with the use of computer media in formats that are easily understood and that allow interoperability and reuse."
+e) Facilitate the consultation of information with the use of computer media in easily understandable formats that allow interoperability and reuse."